Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Corrupted Image Modeling ( )

 \subsection{Generator}

-Rather than using artificial mask tokens to corrupt the input image, we learn a trainable auxiliary generator to relax the architectural constraints of masked image modeling.
-Moreover, the generator enriches the diversity of corrupted images via stochastic sampling, which helps the enhancer to generalize. \textbf{The generator} consists of a pre-trained frozen image tokenizer, and a small trainable BEiT~\cite{BEiT}.
+Rather than using artificial \texttt{[MASK]} tokens to corrupt the input image, we learn a trainable auxiliary \textbf{generator} to relax the architectural constraints of MIM.
+Moreover, the generator enriches the diversity of corrupted images via stochastic sampling, which helps the enhancer generalize.
+The generator consists of a pre-trained frozen image tokenizer, and a small trainable BEiT~\citep{BEiT}.

-\textbf{The frozen image tokenizer} in \CIM{} is a pre-trained discrete variational autoencoder (dVAE)~\cite{dVAE1, dVAE2}, consisting of a paired encoder and decoder.
+\textbf{The frozen image tokenizer} in \CIM{} is a pre-trained discrete variational autoencoder (dVAE)~\citep{dVAE1, dVAE2}, consisting of a paired encoder and decoder.
 The tokenizer encoder maps the input image into a sequence of discrete visual tokens with a fixed vocabulary size.
 The tokenizer decoder can recover semantically plausible images given a permutation of appropriate and meaningful visual tokens.
-We directly use the \mbox{DALL-E}~\cite{DALL-E} tokenizer, following BEiT.
+We directly use the \mbox{DALL-E}~\citep{DALL-E} tokenizer, following BEiT.

 \textbf{The small BEiT} consists of several Transformer encoder layers and is trained to perform MIM, which uses two views for each input image, \ie, a sequence of non-overlapping patch embeddings, and their corresponding discrete visual tokens.
 Patch embeddings are linearly embedded from non-overlapping input image patches.
 Discrete visual tokens are from the DALL-E tokenizer encoder, serving as the prediction target for BEiT.